The Effect of Public Health Insurance on Criminal Recidivism

 64 Pages Posted: 25 Jul 2019 Last revised: 20 Feb 2020

-Mental health and substance abuse disorders are highly prevalent among incarcerated individuals.
-Many ex-offenders reenter the community without receiving any specialized treatment and return to prison with existing behavioral health problems.
-We consider a Beckerian law enforcement theory to identify different channels through which access to health care may impact ex-offenders’ propensities to recidivate, and empirically estimate the effect of access to public health insurance on criminal recidivism.
-We exploit the plausibly exogenous variation in state decisions to expand Medicaid under the Affordable Care Act.
-Using administrative data on prison admission and release records from 2010 to 2016, we find that the expansions decrease recidivism for both violent and public order crimes.
-In addition, we find that the public coverage expansions substantially increase access to substance use disorder treatment.
-The effect is salient for individuals who are covered by Medicaid and referred to treatment by the criminal justice system.
-These findings are most consistent with the theory that increased access to health care reduces ex-offenders’ perceived non-monetary benefits from committing crimes.
+We consider a Beckerian enforcement model to identify different channels through which health care access may affect recidivism, and we empirically estimate these effects.
+By exploiting variation in state Medicaid expansion dates, we find that increased access reduces recidivism for both violent and public order crimes.
+Moreover, public coverage expansions substantially increase access to substance use disorder treatment.
+This effect is salient for individuals who are covered by Medicaid and referred to treatment by the criminal justice system.
+These findings are most consistent with the theory that increased access to health care reduces ex-offenders' propensities to impulsively commit crimes.

 Keywords: Medicaid, Recidivism, Affordable Care Act, Substance Use Disorder